Looking for more to do around Forster and Tuncurry? We've got you covered.

 Hamiltons Oyster Bar at Tuncurry.

-7. Go on a Lake Cruise
+7. Go on a cruise

 Barrington Coast is famous for its waterways, afterall it’s known as the place ‘where the leaves touch the waters from the mountains to the sea’.